Asylum EAD Frequently Asked Questions

 Can I travel outside the US while my asylum case is pending? +

-Traveling outside the United States while your asylum case is pending is very risky and can result in your case being considered abandoned or closed.
+Traveling outside the United States while your asylum case is pending is very risky and may affect your case.

-If you have urgent need to travel, you must apply for Advance Parole (Form I-131) before leaving the country.
+If you have urgent need to travel, ask a qualified immigration attorney about Advance Parole (Form I-131) before leaving the country.
 Even with Advance Parole, returning to your country of feared persecution can have serious negative consequences for your asylum claim.

 Always consult an immigration attorney before any international travel while your asylum case is open.